-This dark chocolate pistachio tart is vegan, dairy free, gluten free. and requires no baking.
+This dark chocolate pistachio tart is vegan, dairy-free, and gluten-free. and requires no baking.
 It's perfect for impressing your loved ones for the holiday season (they won't even know it's vegan!).
 The best thing is it can be made in advance so you don't need to worry about whipping it together on the day of your dinner party.
 Simply prepare it the day before or even further in advance and store it in the freezer until the day of serving.

-I was originally inspired to make this tart from seeing one of Martha Stewart's recipes, which was a milk chocolate pistachio tart.
-I knew i has to make a vegan version 🙂
+I was originally inspired to make this tart after seeing one of Martha Stewart's milk chocolate pistachio tart.
+I knew I has to make a vegan version.

-The crust for this tart is no-bake and made using mostly wholesome ingredients; hazelnuts, cashews, cacao powder, maple syrup and a pinch of salt.
-The nuts in the recipe can easily be interchanged for other nuts – almonds, walnuts etc will all work in place of the hazelnuts and cashews if you are intolerant to one of them.
+The crust for this tart is no-bake and made using mostly wholesome ingredients; hazelnuts, cashews, cacao powder, maple syrup, and a pinch of salt.
+The nuts in the recipe can easily be interchanged for other nuts.
+Almonds, walnuts, or pecans will all work in place of the hazelnuts and cashews if you are intolerant to one of them.

 The pistachio layer of the tart is a homemade pistachio butter/paste.
-If you'd prefer, you could always use a layer of ready made store bought pistachio butter instead, However, the method of making the pistachio butter for this recipe will get the best results for a bright green colour which pops in contrast to the dark chocolate.
+If you'd prefer, you could always use a layer of ready-made store-bought pistachio butter instead.
+However, the method of making the pistachio butter will get the best results for a bright green color.
+It really pops in contrast to the dark chocolate.

-We love a good chocolate ganache here on the blog, and this dark chocolate ganache is rich, silky and super delicious.
-Made using just a few ingredients; coconut milk, maple syrup, cacao powder, vanilla extract and of course, dark chocolate.
-A lot of dark chocolate brands are vegan-friendly by default – but always be sure to check the label in case they've managed to sneak some milk fats in!
+We love a good chocolate ganache here on the blog, and this dark chocolate ganache is rich, silky, and delicious.
+Made using just a few ingredients; coconut milk, maple syrup, cacao powder, vanilla extract, and of course, dark chocolate.
+A lot of dark chocolate brands are vegan-friendly by default.
+That being said, always be sure to check the label in case they've managed to sneak some milk fats in!

 The next step was to let them soak in cold water overnight, or for a minimum of 4 hours.
 The aim of this is to soften the nuts to make them easier to blend and also to make removing the skins much more manageable.
 If you're in a hurry, you can quick soak the pistachios in boiled water for 1 hour instead.

-In order to help them appear as bright and green as they can be, you'll need to remove the skins from them.
-This step takes a little bit of time and effort, but it's definitely worth it for that bright green hue – and almost therapeutic.
+In order to help them appear as bright and green as they can be, you'll need to remove the skins from the pistachios.
+This step takes a little bit of time and effort, but it's definitely worth it for that bright green hue.
+I find it almost therapeutic.
 Remove as much of the skins as you can by hand, and then give the pistachios a good drying with some clean paper towels.
 And that's it, nice bright green delicious pistachios, prepped and ready to be blended into some mouthwatering cake.

-Once you've prepped the pistachios it's on to the pistachio butter – which basically means just popping the ingredients into a food processor or blender to do the hard work.
+Once you've prepped the pistachios it's on to the pistachio butter.
+This basically means just popping the ingredients into a food processor or blender to do the hard work.

-For the crust, add the hazelnuts and cashews to your food processor and blitz until they form a fine crumb consistency.
-Next add in the remaining base ingredients and continue to blitz for another minute until the mixture begins to stick together and form a dough.
+For the crust, add the nuts to your food processor and blitz until they form a fine crumb consistency.
+Next, add in the remaining base ingredients and continue to blitz for another minute until the mixture begins to stick together.

-Next pour the chocolate mixture into the tart base and allow to cool for 10 minutes before placing the tart back in the fridge.
+Next, pour the chocolate mixture into the tart base and allow it to cool for 10 minutes before placing the tart back in the fridge.
 Allow the tart to chill and set for approx 4 hours before serving.

 More vegan tarts